 We, as a family, made a special trip to the ballet shop and got Gabs fitted for her first official ballet slippers.
 We let her and her sister pick out a new leotard and tights and Gabs got to pick out her very first ballet bag.
 The same as we had done for her big sister, 3 years prior.
 Bella was ecstatic to be sharing her love of ballet with her baby sister.
 This was one of those really big moments.
 You know the ones that you will look back on in 10 years and say, that was the first moment in the rest of her life.
 It was a defining moment for me too.
 My baby was growing up.

 The night before the big day, excitement gave way to fear right before bedtime.
-Suddenly Abbi was trying to use any excuse in the book to get out of going to her first class.
-A she was drifting asleep in my arms, she declared, “Me no go to ballet.
+Suddenly, Gabs was trying to use any excuse in the book to get out of going to her first class.
+As she was drifting asleep in my arms, she declared, “Me no go to ballet.
 OK, Mommy?”
 Umm, no that’s not OK!
-But what’s the point of arguing with an overtired, nervous 3 year old?
+But what’s the point of arguing with an overtired, nervous 3-year-old?
 None, unless extreme aggravation is your desired end result.
 I told her we’d talk about it in the morning.